-The Planning Commission hereby recommends that the City Council adopt the amendments to the General Plan Transportation Element, included as Exhibit 1 (Policy TE 3 text amendments) and Exhibit 2 (Figure 7.2 amendment).
+The City Council adopts the Amendment to the General Plan Transportation Element, included as Exhibit 1 (Policy TE 3 text amendments) and Exhibit 2 (Figure 7.2 amendment), which are incorporated herein by reference.

-SECTION 5.
+SECTION 4.
 DOCUMENTS

 The documents and other materials that constitute the record of proceedings upon which this decision is based, are in the custody of the City Clerk of the City of Goleta, located as 130 Cremona Drive, Suite B, Goleta, California, 93117.